-Mitigation Measure: The necessary improvements to mitigate the project impact at this intersection will consist of the addition of exclusive northbound and eastbound right-turn lanes, exclusive southbound and eastbound left-turn lanes, and a second westbound left-turn lane.
-The implementation of these improvements will improve intersection level of service to LOS C. However, the intersection would only improve to LOS D under MOS-1E due to the added kiss-and-ride trips to the Alum Rock Station.
+Mitigation Measure: The necessary improvements to mitigate the project impact at this intersection will consist of the addition of exclusive northbound right-turn lanes and exclusive southbound left-turn lanes on 28th Street, and on Julian Street eastbound right-turn lanes, eastbound left-turn lanes, and a second westbound left-turn lane.
+These improvements will improve intersection level of service to LOS C. However, the intersection would only improve to LOS D under MOS-1E due to the added kiss-and-ride trips to the Alum Rock Station.